Alicepinch/everything-vegan/README.md

 - Bootstrap
   - To help create a responsive website
 - Git & GitHub
-  - Used for version control and to push changed to remote repository
+  - Used for version control and to push changes to remote repository

 ### Other Tools Used